-So, it is useless to wait for your body mass index going above 40 for deciding Bariatric surgery rather Bariatric surgery should be performed as body mass index reaches 35.
-The two most commonly performed procedures at body mass index 35 include gastric bypass surgery and adjustable gastric banding (lap-banding).
-The issue of safety and complications is also resolved with these two minimally invasive and safe procedures.
-Gastric bypass surgery and laparoscopic gastric banding involve minimal handling of the stomach, so fewer chances of complications are there if these procedures are selected for treatment of teenage obesity at body mass index 35 or greater.
+So, waiting for your body mass index to go above 40 is useless before deciding on bariatric surgery when you are eligible for a body mass index that reaches 35.
+The most commonly performed procedures at body mass index 35 include gastric sleeve (VSG), gastric bypass surgery, and adjustable gastric banding (lap-banding).
+These two minimally invasive and safe procedures also resolve safety and complications.
+Gastric bypass surgery and laparoscopic gastric banding involve minimal handling of the stomach, so there are fewer chances of complications if these procedures are selected for treating teenage obesity at a body mass index of 35 or greater.